antoniomartinezzz/Graphs-Homework/README.md

 ## Part 5: Layer experimentation

 Finally, you should choose the best model found in Part 4 and experiment with the number of layers in the model.
 You must perform at least 2 extra experiments.
-In the report **attach the table with the results and discuss them**
+In the report **attach the table with the results and discuss them**.

 # Report